 Automating API spec fetching from Postman using GitHub Actions

-This tutorial will guide you through setting up a GitHub Action to automatically fetch a Postman collection and upload it to your repository using the Postman API.
+This tutorial shows you how to set up a GitHub Action to automatically fetch a Postman collection and upload it to your repository using the Postman API.
 By automating this process, you can keep your Postman collections synced with your CI/CD pipeline and ensure that your SDKs are always up-to-date with the latest API spec, without manual exports from Postman.

 - A GitHub repository to store the Postman collection.